Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Case 3: Importing Goods Using FS by Non-resident Sellers

 A non-resident seller plans to import goods for sale domestically using FS provided by EC platform operators.
 At the time of import declaration, there is no sales contract between the seller and the consumer.
 The seller (non-resident) entrusts the transportation of the goods from overseas sellers to Japan to an overseas forwarder, but the main entity for selling the goods within the domestic market using FS remains the seller (non-resident).
-It is planned that the seller (non-resident), who intends to sell the goods on the EC platform after domestic pickup, becomes the import declarant and appoints Attorney for Customs Procedure (ACP) in accordance with the purpose of import declaration.
+It is planned that the seller (non-resident), who intends to sell the goods on the EC platform after domestic pickup, will become the import declarant and appoints Attorney for Customs Procedure (ACP) in accordance with the purpose of import declaration.

 Case 4: Importing Goods for Consignment Sales